paltrickontpb/Thingspeak/README.md

 # Thingspeak API

-A Repository dedicated to python scripts for easy learning and inmplementation in IOT projects.
+A Repository dedicated to python scripts for easy learning and implementation in IOT projects.